This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here

 Fukagawa Edo Museum

 You won’t find this place in most of the guidebooks, but it is such an amazing place to visit with kids.
-We heard about Fukagawa Edo Museum from Jason’s awesome Tokyo posts and it was one of our kids’ top things to do in Tokyo.
+We heard about Fukagawa Edo Museum from Jason’s awesome Tokyo posts and it was one of our top things to do in Tokyo with kids.
 The Edo era (1603-1868) was an interesting time period in Japan characterized by economic growth, isolationist policy, strict social order and rich arts and culture.
 The Fukagawa Museum re-creates a working class neighborhood in the Edo era.
 It isn’t a huge museum, but you can enter each of the buildings and every detail has been thoughtfully re-created.
 Best of all, you are welcome to pick up the various objects and try them out.
 Every 15 minutes represents a day and different sounds and light effects change as you move from day into night (rain, roosters, etc).

 Our kids were really engaged here and loved going into each of the different buildings and examining the different objects.
 This is that authentic learning that travel leads to that I speak about in why we travel with our kids.
 You only need an hour or so here, but it is an awesome educational and fun activity where our kids learned so much.
 There are friendly volunteer guides who are happy to explain some of the things you are seeing.
 Adult entry 400Y, kids 50Y.

 Nearby the Kiyosuma Gardens may not be the largest gardens in Tokyo, but they are the perfect size to explore.
 The beautiful pathways and manicured vegetation provides a great opportunity for the kids to run around.
 There are fish you can feed in the pond which will swim to shore as soon as they see a person approaching the shoreline.
 Entry is 150Y/adults, children free.